Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mona Vale, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Mona Vale has annually received around 21 dwelling approvals over the past five financial years, totalling approximately 107 homes.
-As of FY-26, four approvals have been recorded.
-On average, 1.9 new residents arrived per new home built between FY-21 and FY-25, suggesting balanced supply and demand with stable market conditions.
-However, this figure has increased to 12.2 people per dwelling over the past two financial years, indicating growing demand and tightening supply.
-New homes are being constructed at an average cost of $931,000, reflecting a focus on premium properties by developers.
+Mona Vale has received approximately 21 dwelling approvals annually over the past five financial years, totalling around 107 homes.
+In FY-26 so far, four approvals have been recorded.
+The average number of new residents per new home has been around 1.9 annually between FY-21 and FY-25, indicating a balanced supply and demand in the market.
+However, this figure has increased to 12.2 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
+The average construction value of new homes is $931,000, reflecting a focus on premium properties by developers.

 Frequently Asked Questions - Development